hmchen47/DevOps/Networking/CiscoCert/350-701.SCOR/SecTut/scorNotes.md

     - threat score determines maliciousness of a file
     - disposition based on the threat score threshold configured in the file policy
   - feature to copy a file from AMP for Network to AMP Cloud for analysis: <span style="color: #bb6600;">dynamic analysis</span>
-  - outbreak control
-    - <span style="color: #bb6600">Simple and Advanced custom detections</span>: Simple to convict files not yet classified; Advanced to create signatures
-    - <span style="color: #bb6600;">application control</span>: Blocked Lists; Allowed Lists
+  - using global threat intelligence to defense and protect against known and emerging threats w/ feeds from
-    - <span style="color: #bb6600;">network control</span>: IP blocked and Allowed Lists
+    - <span style="color: #bb6600;">Talos</span> Security Intelligence and Research Group
-    - endpoint IOC: 1) *Initiate Scan* - schedule and scan (admin only); 2) *Installed Endpoint IOCs* (admin only); 3) *Scan Summary*
-    - <span style="color: #bb6600;">automated actions</span>: set actions automatically triggered
+    - <span style="color: #bb6600;">Threat Grid's</span> threat intelligence
-    - main lists: <span style="color: #bb6600;">Simple Custom Detections</span>, <span style="color: #bb6600;">Blocked Applications</span>, <span style="color: #bb6600;">Allowed Applications</span>, Advanced Custom Detections, and IP Blocked and Allowed Lists
-    - outbreak control method used to block certain files from executing: <span style="color: #bb6600">application blocking list</span

 - Secure Malware Analytics (formerly Threat Grid)
   - combine advanced sandboxing with threat intelligence into one unified solution to protect organizations from malware
   - unified malware analysis and threat intelligence platform
   - automated static and dynamic analysis, producing human readable behavior indicators for each file submitted
   - feature leveraged by advanced antimalware capabilities to be an effective endpoint protection platform: <span style="color: #bb6600;">sandboxing</span>
   - primary function: <span style="color: #bb6600">automated malware analysis</span>

-- Malwale indpection of AMP forEndpoints
+- Secure Endpoint (AMP for Endpoints) - Malwale indpection
   - connector engine (in sequence)
     - Tetra - full blown AV
     - Cloud Lookup - based on SHA256